-The Base Standard ABI for the ARM Architecture (BSABI) enables you to use ARM and Thumb® objects and libraries from different producers that support the ABI for the ARM Architecture.
+The Base Standard ABI for the ARM® Architecture (BSABI) enables you to use A32 and T32 objects and libraries from different producers that support the ABI for the ARM Architecture.
 The ARM compilation tools fully support the BSABI, including support for Debug With Arbitrary Record Format (DWARF) 3 debug tables (DWARF Debugging Standard Version 3).

-The ARM C and C++ libraries conform to the standards described in the BSABI, the CLIBABI, and the C++ABI (CPPABI) for the ARM Architecture.
+The ARM C and C++ libraries conform to the standards described in the BSABI and the CLIBABI.
+The libc++ library conforms to the C++ ABI for the ARM architecture (CPPABI), with the exception of Array Construction and Delete helper functions.

-1.6 Increasing portability of object files to other CLIBABI implementations on page 1-23.
+1.2.3 Increasing portability of object files to other CLIBABI implementations on page 1-18.